truenas/documentation/content/TrueCommand/TCGettingStarted/UserAccounts.md

 ## Two Factor Authentication

+Two-factor authentication is an used to double check the authentication of an account user.
+The first verification occurs whent he user logs in with a username and a password.
+Two-factor authentication adds an extra step in the process, a second security layer, that re-confirms their identity.
+If you already follow basic password security measures, two-factor authentication will make it more difficult for unverified users to log in to your account.

 Enabling Two Factor Authentication requires an email address that has been Authenticated.
-To Authenticate an email address requires that SMTP Email as been set up in Settings -> Alert Services.
+To Authenticate an email address requires that [SMTP Email]({{<relref "/TrueCommand/alerts/alertmanage.md" >}}) has been set up in Settings -> Alert Services.

 ## Automatic Creation with LDAP